deependra227/multi-sort/README.md

     Phone("Poco x2", 6, 18500, 128),
   ]
 ```
-After sorting in the preferrence order of first by RAM and then by Storage you will get
+After sorting in the preference order of first by RAM and then by Storage you will get
 ```
 [
     Phone("real me 6", 8, 19999, 128),